galeone/galeone.github.io/_posts/2016-12-13-convolutional-autoencoders-in-tensorflow.md

     <cite title="Cifar10 decode">A single decode image, for both models</cite>
 </footer>

-In this case the artifacts introduced by the padding operation are less marked, almost not present.
+In this case, the artifacts introduced by the padding operation are less marked but still presents.

 # Conclusions